DBJDBJ/dbj.cond/man.md

     */
     arr: function (a, b, /* optional */ comparator) {  },
     /*
-    Can compare two arrays AND single value to array AND array to single value
+    Can compare two arrays AND single value to array AND array to a single value
-    NOTE: if comparator is given it will be used otherwise the 'standard' aka strict_eq() is used.
+    NOTE: if a comparator is given it will be used otherwise, the 'standard' aka strict_eq() is used.
     */
     lookup: function (a, b, comparator) {},
 };